-I am quite willing to provide letters of recommendation as needed for any of your applications (such as medical and graduate school and/or job opportunities).
-In addition to participating in the classroom discussions, please be sure to attend several of my course office hours.
-Also, ask your discussion section GSI to send me a brief note about your participation in the discussion section.
-After the end of the course (even years later), please request an interview with me and bring a copy of your complete unofficial transcript, your CV and Personal Statement along with any recommendation forms that need to be filled in.
+We are quite willing to provide letters of recommendation as needed for any of your applications (such as medical and graduate school and/or job opportunities).
+In addition to participating in the classroom discussions, please be sure to attend several of the course office hours.
+Also, ask your discussion section GSI to send to Gary Firestone or Wally Wang a brief note about your participation in the discussion section.
+After the end of the course (even years later), please request an interview and bring a copy of your complete unofficial transcript, your CV and Personal Statement along with any recommendation forms that need to be filled in.